...

 Several vitamins and minerals can help to increase energy and reduce fatigue.
 Vitamin B12 is critical for energy production, as it helps convert carbohydrates into glucose and helps create red blood cells.

-Vitamin B6 helps the body to manufacture hemoglobin, which carries oxygen to the cells and helps them make energy.
+Vitamin B6 helps the body manufacture hemoglobin, which carries oxygen to the cells and helps them make energy.
 Vitamin C helps the body take in iron, essential for energy production.
-Vitamin E is a vital antioxidant that helps to protect the cells from damage while also helping to increase energy levels.
+Vitamin E is a vital antioxidant that protects cells from damage while helping increase energy levels.

-Magnesium helps the body to generate energy from glucose and fatty acids while also helping to relax muscles, reducing fatigue.
-Iron is vital for producing red blood cells, which help to carry oxygen to your cells to create energy.
+Magnesium helps the body generate energy from glucose and fatty acids while relaxing muscles and reducing fatigue.
+Iron is vital for producing red blood cells, which help carry oxygen to cells to create energy.

 Zinc is a necessary mineral for energy production, as it helps to convert carbohydrates into energy.
 Incorporating these vitamins and minerals in your diet can help increase your energy levels and reduce fatigue.